Sandlake Tsunami ATV Rental - Quad Riding Rules

 10. No extreme riding, no drag racing, no wheelies or lifting any tires off the ground, no jumping, no brodies and no donuts.
 If you see others doing this, be sure to stop and clap or maybe give 'em a woohoo.
 But for you, absolutely not!
 There's a potential to flip the ATV back onto the rider.
 Tires can lose the air seal, and it may not be noticeable until a later time.
 Our remount charge is $5.00 per tire.
 Our ATV rollover and impact charge is $25.00 minimum.
 No Exceptions.
 Don't continue to ride a crashed machine since this can cause further damages.

 11. Watch for obstacles like stumps and rocks, and other traffic at all times.
 The squirrels are mischievious here and move stuff around.
 Watch for other riders, especially while turning.
 Drive defensively by assuming that others may not see you.
 Please park clear away from obvious travel paths.

-12. Stay out of the tree Trails.
+12. Stay out of the Trails.
 Trails are very DANGEROUS because of the limited visibility and only wide enough for one vehicle at a time.
+Ride only on the open sand.
+Leave the trails to the pros and the squirrels.
+We do not allow our quads in the trails.
+Do not go near any trees or their branches.
 Flags tend to break within the trees, and you will be ticketed for driving a vehicle on the sand without a flag.
-Leave the trails to the pros, the traffic cops and the squirrels.
-We do not allow our quads in the trails.

 13. Avoid engine overuse.
 Turn on the flippin fan if equipped, or be sure the automatic fan is working.
 Shut off ATV occasionally to allow cool down time while parked.